 Regardless of being analog or digital, tools we’ve built in history, from paper and ink to smartphones, have been designed to help us create, retrieve, modify and delete information, or, simply put, manage information.
 The internet has made it insanely fast and scalable to manage information.

 So, let us consider the following analogy.
 You happen to have a phone service provider where you can manage your information (mostly in text form) by phoning them.
 The process goes like this:

-They verify your identity with specific identification method (i.e. Personal ID / Password)
+- They verify your identity with a specific identification method (i.e. Personal ID / Password)